Autoimmune HepatitisReturn to Overview Page

 Cirrhosis may eventually lead to liver failure.
 With liver failure, your liver is badly damaged and stops working.
 Liver failure is also called end-stage liver disease.
 This may require a liver transplant.

 Cirrhosis increases your chance of getting liver cancer.
-Your doctor may suggest an ultrasound or another type of imaging test to check for liver cancer.
+Your doctor may suggest blood tests and an ultrasound or another type of imaging test to check for liver cancer.
 Finding cancer at an early stage improves the chance of curing the cancer.

 Symptoms & Causes